lynx-fx/Vanis/README.md

-# Vanis.io - Anonymous File & Folder Sharing
+# Vanis - Anonymous File & Folder Sharing

-Vanis.io is a simple and elegant web app that allows users to **share files and folders anonymously**, with options to set expiry time, enable/disable downloads, and track recent shares — all without registration.
+Vanis is a simple and elegant web app that allows users to **share files and folders anonymously**, with options to set expiry time, enable/disable downloads, and track recent shares — all without registration.

 Built with **Next.js**, **TailwindCSS**, and optionally **Node/Express or Next.js API routes** for backend upload handling.